 1 Paws on Pelham

-Located at the former Newport Blues Inn is Paws on Pelham, a Landings Real Estate Group property and Newport's first dog-themed inn.
+Located at the former Newport Blues Inn is Paws on Pelham, part of the Vacation Newport collection and Newport's first dog-themed inn.
 The space offers 13 guest rooms equipped with dry bars, mini-fridges, sofa beds and one dog bed built into the design of each room in the form of a dog house or a Murphy-style bed depending on the room.
 In the morning, opt for Grab & Go breakfast options.
 Come sunset, make your way to the rooftop for sweeping views of downtown Newport.

 2 Brenton Hotel

 Fifty-seven sumptuously appointed rooms and a penthouse-level suite come with all the bells and whistles at Brenton Hotel overlooking Newport Harbor: King beds face floor-to-ceiling windows, private balconies offer sea breeze-accompanied harbor views, chaise sitting areas in each room, picnic-style room service, on-site restaurants The Living Room and The Rooftop, Peloton delivery to your room, and the Brenton One, the hotel's private 36" Hinckley Picnic Boat, at your beck and call.

 When adventure calls, opt for a staff-led outdoor activity like a guided run on Bellevue Avenue or a bike tour of Ocean Drive.

 This private mansion turned luxury boutique hotel was once owned by Alfred Gwynne Vanderbilt, scion of the acclaimed Vanderbilt family.
 The roof deck offers one of the most stunning views in town, while the garden terrace provides the coveted feeling of being secluded while remaining in the center of downtown.